The

 Stearn's cabin, Judge Wickersham's House,

-the original First Presbyterian Church,
+and the original First Presbyterian Church.

 Georgia Lee's house, thought to have once been an establishment of ill repute, is